Alexia Hilbertidou

-Alexia Hilbertidou is a New Zealand social entrepreneur and the founder of GirlBoss New Zealand, a social enterprise which aims to empower women in leadership, entrepreneurship, and STEM (science, technology, engineering and mathematics.)

-GirlBoss has attracted 17,500 members, with 1 in 7 of all high school-aged young women in New Zealand currently enrolled in its programmes, making it the country's largest network for young women.
+Alexia Hilbertidou (born 10 February 1999) is a New Zealand social entrepreneur and the founder of GirlBoss New Zealand, a social enterprise focusing on women's empowerment in leadership, entrepreneurship, and STEM (science, technology, engineering and mathematics).
+As of 2024, GirlBoss New Zealand has attracted 17,500 members, with 1 in 5 of all high school-aged young women in New Zealand.